coreinfrastructure/best-practices-badge/doc/security.md

    "config.force_ssl" to true).
    The design allows users to drop cookies at any time (at worse they may have to re-login to get another session cookie).
-   Passwords may be stored in a cookie, but this is encrypted and the password is *not* retained on the server (it stays on the web browser).
    One complaint about Rails' traditional CookieStore is that if someone gets a copy of a session cookie, they can log in as that user, even if the cookie is years old and the user logged out.